VulcanValkyrie/defcore-scoring-tools/README.md

     the user's spreadsheet tool of choice for greater ease of scoring.

 * push-csv.py
-  - This is not a complete script, though it shouldn't take too long to straighten out
-  - Its functionality will be to take the csv you have modified, convert its format into that found in scoring.txt, and push all updated lines into the file.
+  - Takes the csv you have modified, convert its format into that found in scoring.txt, and push all updated lines into the file.
-  - I may just have the script run scoring.txt, given that the conversion process renders the original scores incorrect.